sairaj503/SKILLLAB_PROR-2026-ParkerS/README.md

 ## 18.4 If You Had One More hour

-If given one more hour, I would focus on designing a custom 3D-printed enclosure to securely house the Raspberry Pi 4B and provide a fixed, vibration-resistant mount for the camera and ultrasonic sensors.
+If given one more hour, we would focus on designing a custom 3D-printed enclosure to securely house the Raspberry Pi 4B and provide a fixed, vibration-resistant mount for the camera and ultrasonic sensors.
 This would ensure the "tripwire" alignment remains consistent in real-world environments.
 Additionally, I would implement a "Screen Timeout" logic for the I2C LCD, which would clear the parking instructions 10 seconds after a detection to prepare the interface for the next arrival.

 # 19. Final Submission Checklist